aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

 Returns the source full name of the source file for the linked OLE object.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use OleObject.ObjectSourceFullName property.
 This property will be removed 12 months later since November 2013.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String